Overview

 Display

-The 15” 2496x1664 PixelSense display at 120Hz is excellent.
-The 3:2 aspect ratio gives you more vertical space than 16:9 widescreen laptops, which is great for documents, browsing, and coding.
+The 15-inch 2496x1664 PixelSense display at 120Hz is excellent.
+The 3:2 aspect ratio gives you more vertical space than 16:9 widescreen laptops, and I noticed the difference immediately in documents, browsing, and coding.
 Touch is responsive, and Surface Pen support is available.

 Build

 Classic Surface design: clean aluminum, no branding overload.
-At 3.67 lbs for the 15” model, it’s not ultralight, but it’s reasonable.
+At 3.67 lbs for the 15-inch model, it’s not ultralight, but it’s reasonable for the screen size.
 The keyboard is comfortable with good travel, and the haptic trackpad is large and responsive.

 The ARM Question

 Be honest with yourself about your app needs.
 If you live in the browser and Office, the Surface Laptop 7 is outstanding.
-If you rely on specialized Windows software (AutoCAD, certain audio plugins, legacy enterprise tools) test compatibility first.
-The battery life advantage is real, but only matters if your apps actually work.
+I loved using it for that workflow.
+If you rely on specialized Windows software like AutoCAD, certain audio plugins, or legacy enterprise tools, test compatibility first.
+The battery life advantage is real and life-changing, but only matters if your apps actually work.